My name is Lilly, and I’m an Irish faerie.

 “We’ll sell gold to your highest bidder.

-If it’s twenty-four carat, no one will consider!
+If it’s twenty-four carats, no one will consider!

 Let’s put the gold in a big round pot